thacheshirecat/Lancelittle/README.md

 Just a little like Lancelot

-## This Project is made using .NET Core 3.1 and Entity Framework
+## This Project is made using .NET Core 3.1/Entity Framework and React

-### API for a website involved in detailing features of a made up game.
+### RESTful API connected to a React front end